danielballan/photomosaic/README.md

     mask_img = pm.open('mask.jpg')
     tiles = pm.partition(img, (10, 10), mask=mask_img)

 Tiles that fall wholly in the black area of the mask will be left blank.
-Of course, small tiles are better for tracing a curved edge.
+Of course, a curved edge is better traced by tiles that are small.
 When you invoke multiscale tiling along with the mask, small tiles will fill in along the edge.
-Any tiles that straddle the edge of the mask, containing some white and some non-white, are forced to subdivide -- down to the limit set by depth, as above.
+Any tiles that straddle the edge of the mask, containing some white and some non-white, are forced to subdivide.
+They subdivide down to the limit set by ``depth``, as explained above, so, for a smoother edge, increase depth.

     tiles = pm.partition(img, (10, 10), mask=mask_img, depth=4)

-To examine the effect before you proceed with ``analyze()`` and ``mosaic()``, you can easily assemble the original tiles.
+To examine the effect of the blank tiles before you proceed with ``analyze()`` and ``mosaic()``, assemble them.

     pm.assemble_tiles(tiles)

 #### Masked image with "debris"

-If the mask image contains grey, these areas can be filled with tiles probabilitically, creating the halo of debris, something like a partially completed puzzle.
+If the mask image contains grey, these areas can be filled with tiles probabilitically, creating the halo of debris that looks like a partly completed jigsaw puzzle.

     mask_img = pm.open('mask-with-some-grey-in-it.jpg')
     tiles = pm.partition(img, (10, 10), depth=4, mask=mask_img, debris=True)